gorenje/backend/README.md

     *.staging.pushtech.de --> 1.2.3.4

 Include the wildcard since we are going to create a number subdomains.

+Check on the persistent volumes, once all are live then continue:

+    kubectl get pvc -n pushtech

 Once the persistentvolumes have been create, do the rest of the orchestration: